We’re working with communities in poorer countries to make cities cleaner, healthier, and fairer places for people to live and work.

 This inclusive model works to improve conditions for service users and waste workers, whilst utilising a circular economy approach to produce value in a range of waste products.

-We will be sharing more on the exciting potential of people-centred and integrated waste management at World Water Week 2022 – get more information about the event, here
+We are sharing our experiences and the exciting potential of people-centred and integrated waste management around the globe, for example at last year’s World Water Week.

 Practical Action News and Views